next-actions/pytest-mh/docs/index.rst

 Do I want to use pytest-mh?
 ===========================

-* **Does your program affect the host in any way?** If yes, it is safer to run it in virtual machine or in a container to avoid affecting your local host.
+* **Does your program affect the host in any way?** If so, it is safer to run it in virtual machine or in a container to avoid affecting your local host.
   ``pytest-mh`` takes care of that.
-* **Does your program use client-server model?** If yes, it is better to run the client and the server on separate machines to make the tests more real.
+* **Does your program use client-server model?** If so, it is better to run the client and the server on separate machines to make the tests more real.
   ``pytest-mh`` takes care of that.
-* **Does your program communicate with multiple backends?** If yes, you need to be able to assign each test to a specific backend and also be able to reuse a single test for multiple backends. ``pytest-mh`` takes care of that.
+* **Does your program communicate with multiple backends?** If so, you need to be able to assign each test to a specific backend and also be able to reuse a single test for multiple backends. ``pytest-mh`` takes care of that.
-* **Do you need complex tests that changes state of the system, file system or other programs or databases?** If yes, you need to make sure that all changes are reverted when a test is done so the test does not affect other tests.
+* **Do you need complex tests that changes state of the system, file system or other programs or databases?** If so, you need to make sure that all changes are reverted when a test is done so the test does not affect other tests.
   ``pytest-mh`` takes care of that.